Megscammell/METOD-Algorithm/docs/source/Inputs of the METOD Algorithm/index.rst

      - Description
    * - :bash:`f`
      - function
-     - Function evaluated at a point, which is a 1-D array with shape :bash:`(d, )`, and outputs a float.
+     - Objective function evaluated at a point, which is a 1-D array with shape :bash:`(d, )`, and outputs a float.
    * - :bash:`g`
      - function
      - Gradient evaluated at a point, which is a 1-D array with shape :bash:`(d, )`, and outputs a 1-D array with shape :bash:`(d, )`.
    * - :bash:`func_args`
      - tuple
-     - Any function parameters needed to compute :bash:`f` or :bash:`g`.
+     - Extra arguments passed to :bash:`f` or :bash:`g`.
    * - :bash:`d`
      - integer
      - Size of dimension.